robmasocco/AOS-TAG/ideas.md

 - Lock senders's rw_sem as reader.
 - Check instance pointer, eventually exit.
 - Check permissions if required (flag), eventually exit.
+- *kmalloc* a properly-sized message buffer.
+- *copy_from_user* into the new message buffer.
+    This is slow, might block and might not be necessary if no one's there to get it, but we do it without acquiring any level-related lock first since it's the only thing senders can do independently of each other when on a same level.
+Wasting momentarily a bit of time and memory is a fair risk to take.
-- Acquire level writers mutex.
+- Acquire level senders mutex.
 - Acquire level condition rwlock as writer (allowing IRQs).
 - Atomically read and flip the current *condition selector* from the level condition struct.
 This is the linearization point for the message buffer.
 Save the previous value.
+- Reset the new condition value to 0x0.
 - **MEMORY FENCE**
 - Release level condition rwlock as writer (as above).
 - Atomically read the current *epoch presence counter* from the level condition struct: exit if it is zero (no one is waiting for a message on this level, so discard yours).
-- *kmalloc* a properly-sized message buffer.
-- *copy_from_user* into the new message buffer.
-This is slow, might block and all, but we want to do it only if necessary, so if we need to discard the message we don't waste any memory and time doing it, we just exit as above.
+Remember to free the buffer!
 - Set the level message pointer to the new buffer.
 - Set message size.
 - Set the now "old" level condition to 0x1.